spieckermann/contrastfactor/README.md

-#Calculation of Contrast Factor for arbitrary symetry materials
+#Calculation of Contrast Factor for arbitrary symetry materials using GNUoctave

-#See Martinez-Garcia 2009,Acta Cryst A65 pp 109-119 and related
+#Mathamatical procedure see Martinez-Garcia 2009,Acta Cryst A65 pp 109-119 and the thesis of the author (https://doi.org/10.25365/thesis.12708)
-#Version 9.0.2
-#

 #Usage: Edit Material in the appropriate file 'material.m' then run as:-> contrastfactor.m material

 This code is © Florian Spieckermann, and it is made available under the Creative Commons Attribution 4.0 International License.
 CC BY 4.0 (https://creativecommons.org/licenses/by/4.0/legalcode).